queenofdowntime/queenofdowntime.github.io/tutorials/fizzbuzz-go.md

 	Excellent!
 We have told our test that when function `IsDivisibleByThree` receives the number `3`, the answer should be `true`.
-	So lets go give it what it wants.
+	So let's go give it what it wants.

 1. Go back to `fizzbuzz.go` and make `IsDivisibleByThree` return `true`